CollaboratingPlatypus/PetaPoco/README.markdown

 ## Contributions Honour Roll

-PetaPoco is not just the effort of one person, but rather the combined effort of many.
-For those individuals who rise above and beyond, [we have a special place to honour them].
+PetaPoco is not the result of just one person's labour, but rather, the product of a combined effort by many.
+For those individuals who go above and beyond, [we have a special place to honour them].

 [Brad Robinson]:https://www.toptensoftware.com/
 [Massive]:https://github.com/FransBouma/Massive